TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-This is very interesting, because if we discover any vulnerabilities for this software, we can most likely become the root superuser.
+This is very interesting, because if we `discover any vulnerabilities` for this software, we can most likely `become the root superuser`.

 <br />